sethOpoku/sethOpoku/README.md

 -	Owner versus Contractor mining studies and Bulk versus Selective mining studies.
 -	Tender evaluations and due diligence studies and Mine Audits and technical evaluations.

+## Education and Training
+### PhD, Mining Engineering- University of the Witwatersrand - 2013

+### MSc Mining Engineering- University of Science and Technology  -2007

+### BSc Geodetic Engineering- University of Science and Technology  -1991

+## Activities and Honors
+- Southern Africa Institute of Mining and Metallurgy-SAIMM) 705001
+- Australian Institute of Mining and Metallurgy-AusIMM-304187

 <!---
 sethOpoku/sethOpoku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.